 If you’re on the North Carolina side, you can take your pet on the Oconaluftee River Trail, which is three miles long and flat with a few smaller hills.

 When you’re in the Smoky Mountains area and looking for activities you can do with your pet, there are plenty of opportunities outside of the park itself.
 Feel free to take your buddy on a stroll through the streets of Gatlinburg and Pigeon Forge, and enjoy a meal at one of the many restaurants with outdoor patios.
 Just keep in mind that the sidewalks get crowded during peak seasons, so you want to make sure your pet is not scared by large groups.

 Both cities are also home to numerous city parks that welcome leashed pets, including the beautiful Patriot Park in Pigeon Forge.
+And check out the newly completed Riverwalk Greenway in Pigeon Forge, running along the river through the heart of town, on perfect, pet-friendly urban park way.
 If you want to give your dog some time to exercise and play off-leash, the town of Sevierville is just a short drive from Pigeon Forge, and has a great dog park that is open year-round.

 Finally, if you’re looking for a place to stay with your pet while you’re enjoying the beautiful scenery of the Great Smoky Mountains, don’t forget that we have the largest selection of pet-friendly cabins in Gatlinburg.
 And our pet policy is the most flexible you’ll find, with no restrictions on the number or size of your pet, and not minimum stay requirement.